 Being able to drive to the plateau, visitors can readily enjoy striking mountain-top features such as dolerite columns and scree slopes.
 The vegetation of Ben Lomond is different to other parts of Tasmania and in the summer months, the alpine wildflowers are a delight.

 Several day walks are available including Carr Villa to Alpine Village (1.5 hr one way) and Alpine Village to Little Hell (1.5 hr return).

 There's a small camping area one kilometre inside the park boundary and several kilometres below the summit.

-There are 6 un-powered sites that are suitable for tents or campervans, flush toilet, drinking water and a lookout.
+There are six un-powered sites that are suitable for tents or campervans, flush toilet, drinking water and a lookout.
 A shelter shed provides relief from rain.

-The Ben Lomond National Park is a one hour and 40-minute drive east of Launceston and a three hour and 30-minute drive north of Hobart.
+The Ben Lomond National Park is a 1 hr 40-min drive east of Launceston and a three hour and 30-min drive north of Hobart.